|

 48 Acre Park (19.43 Hectares) located on Fog Lane in Didsbury,

-Manchester 20, was purchased by the town planning committee
+Manchester 20, was purchased by the town planning committee in

-also once included a sunken bandstand which was replaced by
+a sunken bandstand which was replaced by the Rose Garden.
+Its

-the Rose Garden.
-Its numerous flower beds and borders include
+numerous flower beds and borders include 36 different varieties

-36 different varieties of Rhododendrons around the rose garden
+of Rhododendrons around the rose garden perimeter.

 About one-third of an acre of the park is reserved for the growth